c12i/c12i.github.io/_posts/2025-06-12-building-bunge-bits.md

 At the same time, Kenya is experiencing a generational shift.
 Young people are increasingly vocal about governance, public spending, and corruption.
 I wanted to contribute something tangible to that movement, something that makes civic discussions more transparent, digestible, and shareable.

-bunge-bits is my attempt to bridge that gap: an AI-powered pipeline that listens to Parliament so citizens don’t have to, and summarizes the highlights in plain markdown.
+Bunge Bits is my attempt to bridge that gap: an AI-powered pipeline that listens to Parliament so citizens don’t have to, and summarizes the highlights in plain markdown.

 # The Stack